eosioafrica/ectc/README.md

 - [ ] Change provisioner to CoreOS.
 Downloads are too big and takes too long to setup.
 A docker image would work better.
 - [ ] Enable EOS systemd service
 - [ ] Change consul to handle block.one HA switch
+- [ ] Refactor code for composability.
+For example, consul must be replaceable by etcd.